RichOren/KSStrap/content/kss/docs/styleguide.md

 **Coming Soon** - Adding an example website in addition to the [styleguide example](https://github.com/RichOren/KSStrap/tree/master/styleguide).

+**Coming Soon** - More TechDoc's of the atomic pieces of the Bootstrap Framework (i.e more then just the buttons-techdoc.less).

 Custom Icon Fonts
 --------
 It is poosible to add and build your own custom icon fonts using the [IcoMoon App](https://icomoon.io/app/).
 This example is using [FontAwesome 4.2.0](http://fortawesome.github.io/Font-Awesome/) with **IcoMoon's Happy Faces** added as an example of how to customize and mix fonts.